-Furthermore, most of these studies were unable to control for confounding variables that may have influenced the relationship, such as lifestyle exposures (ie tobacco, alcohol).
+Furthermore, most of these studies could not control confounding variables that may have influenced the relationship, such as lifestyle exposures (i.e., tobacco, alcohol).

-In terms of basic experimental scientific evidence, an analysis of the carcinogenesis and genotoxicity data for several benzodiazepines has suggested a small possibility of carcinogenesis for a small number of benzodiazepines.
+In terms of essential experimental scientific evidence, an analysis of the carcinogenesis and genotoxicity data for several benzodiazepines has suggested a slight possibility of carcinogenesis for a small number of benzodiazepines.

-To confirm these preliminary findings, a large, properly designed randomized controlled trial with adequate follow-up is needed, as well as additional pharmacological / toxicological investigation.
+To confirm these preliminary findings, an extensive, properly designed randomized controlled trial with adequate follow-up is needed, as well as additional pharmacological/toxicological investigation.

 The evidence suggesting a link between benzodiazepines (and nonbenzodiazepine hypnotics) and pancreatic inflammation is very scant and limited to a few observational studies from Taiwan.